dallarosa/eyenotify/README.md

 -----

      Usage of eyenotify:
-      -command="echo": path to be watched
+      -command="echo": process to be run
       -ext="go": extension to be watched
       -p=false: use polling
       -polling=false: use polling